MiDataInt/mdi-apps-framework/docs/developer-tools/code-utilities.md

 has a series of R scripts that are sourced whenever an app is loaded.
-Importantly, they are sourced outside the scope of a specific user session, so do not have access to any session variables, such as `input` or `session`, unless they are passed as arguments to the function.
+Importantly, they are sourced outside the scope of a specific user session, so do not have access to session variables, such as `input` or `session`, unless they are passed as arguments to the function.

-Thus, these scripts are where you will find truly generic utilities such as `commify()` - to format numbers with commas - `fitTrendline()` - a wrapper around various curve-fitting functions -  etc.
+Thus, these scripts are where you will find generic utilities such as `commify()` - to format numbers with commas - `fitTrendline()` - a wrapper around various curve-fitting functions -  etc.